tsiendragon/my-dl-reading-log/docs/book/engineering/memory_efficient.md

 #### How to split shards of parameters in FSDP
-FSDP represents a unit with a FlatParameter, which is a 1-D tensor formed by flattening and concatenating n model parameter tensors.
-For example, if the unit is a LlamaDecoderLayer, then all its weights—q_proj, k_proj, v_proj, o_proj, gate_proj, up_proj, down_proj, and all layer norm weights—are flattened and concatenated into one large 1-D tensor.
-This 1-D tensor is then evenly partitioned across ranks; if its length isn’t divisible by the number of ranks, it is padded first and then split, so each rank maintains a shard tensor called the local shard.
-Note that this 1-D tensor shares memory with the original model parameters, so it does not allocate additional memory.
+**How FSDP splits parameters:**

+FSDP uses a clever approach called **FlatParameter** to shard model weights:

+1. **Flatten**: All parameters in a unit (e.g., a LlamaDecoderLayer) are flattened and concatenated into one large 1-D tensor
+   - Example: q_proj, k_proj, v_proj, o_proj, gate_proj, up_proj, down_proj, layer_norm weights → single 1-D tensor

+2. **Partition**: This 1-D tensor is evenly split across all GPUs
+   - If the length isn't divisible by the number of GPUs, padding is added first
+   - Each GPU gets a "local shard" of the parameters

+3. **Memory sharing**: The 1-D tensor shares memory with original parameters, so no extra memory is allocated

+This approach is both memory-efficient and computationally efficient for gathering/scattering operations.

 ![](https://picx.zhimg.com/v2-32510d4812e7c7e00db0c7f2ec6c382d_1440w.jpg)